CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-1.md

    The last task automated building and updating only one of the Docker images.
 In this task, we will update the workflow file with a more appropriate workflow for the structure of our repository.
 This task will end with a file named `docker-publish.yml` that will rebuild and publish Docker images as their respective code is updated.

    > **Note:** If you see the **Know your location** pop-up, click on **Block**.
+   > **Note:** The web application may not be accessible through the endpoint immediately.
+Please wait **10–15 minutes** for the application to be fully up and running.

 ## Success criteria:
 To complete this challenge successfully: